 The shading illustrates the diversity of this group - the darker the colour the greater the number of species.
 Data provided by WWF's Wildfinder.

-Only the four Panthera cat species have the anatomical structure that enables them to roar.
+Only the tiger, lion, leopard and jaguar have the anatomical structure that enables them to roar.
 The primary reason for this was formerly assumed to be the incomplete ossification of the hyoid bone.
 However, new studies show the ability to roar is due to other morphological features, especially of the larynx.
-The snow leopard, Uncia uncia, which is sometimes included within Panthera, does not roar.
+The snow leopard does not roar.
 Although it has an incomplete ossification of the hyoid bone, it lacks the special morphology of the larynx.

 This page is best viewed in an up-to-date web browser with style sheets (CSS) enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets (CSS) if you are able to do so.